You can bulk import contracts and payment schedules from Microsoft Excel.

 If you have multiple “companies,” also select the correct database in the main menu.

 If you only want to export selected entries, first perform a search to find the content you want to retrieve.
-Or select contracts manually by ticking the checkbox next to them.
+Or select contracts manually by ticking their checkbox and then clicking Show only selected.

 Do you have multiple contract templates in the database?
-Select contracts that have the same template as the contracts you want to import! -
+Select contracts for export that have the same template as the contracts you want to import.
+Add for this the Template column for a better overview (from

 The template with the selected contracts is being exported with all fields and the required structure.